Kjeldahl method

-The Kjeldahl method or Kjeldahl digestion ([ˈkʰelˌtɛˀl]) in analytical chemistry is a method for the quantitative determination of nitrogen contained in organic substances plus the nitrogen contained in the inorganic compounds ammonia and ammonium (NH3/NH4+).
+The Kjeldahl method or Kjeldahl digestion ([ˈkʰelˌtɛˀl]) in analytical chemistry is a method for the quantitative determination of a sample's organic nitrogen plus ammonia/ammonium (NH3/NH4+).
 Without modification, other forms of inorganic nitrogen, for instance nitrate, are not included in this measurement.
-Using an empirical relation between Kjeldahl nitrogen content and protein content it is an important method for analyzing proteins.
-This method was developed by Johan Kjeldahl in 1883.
+Using an empirical relation between Kjeldahl nitrogen and protein, it is an important method for indirectly quantifying protein content of a sample.
+This method was developed by the Danish chemist Johan Kjeldahl in 1883.